-- CENTRAL UNION HIGH SCHOOL operates a closed campus, where students must have permission to leave the campus during school hours. - CENTRAL UNION HIGH SCHOOL has set a priority to keep buildings clean and maintained. - CENTRAL UNION HIGH SCHOOL keeps trees and shrubs closely trimmed to limit outside hiding places for people or weapons. - CENTRAL UNION HIGH SCHOOL maintains closure of 10th Street between Brighton and Orange Avenue (during drop off and pick up of students) Provides added safety for student crossing.
+- Operates a closed campus, where students must have permission to leave the campus during school hours. - Set a priority to keep buildings clean and maintained. - Keeps trees and shrubs closely trimmed to limit outside hiding places for people or weapons. - Maintains closure of 10th Street between Brighton and Orange Avenue (during drop off and pick up of students) Provides added safety for student crossing. - Keeps the school grounds free of gravel or loose rock surfaces. - Designed its parking lots to discourage through traffic and to slow vehicles proceeding through the parking lot. - Ensures vehicle access around the building(s) for night surveillance and emergency vehicles.

-- CENTRAL UNION HIGH SCHOOL keeps the school grounds free of gravel or loose rock surfaces. - CENTRAL UNION HIGH SCHOOL has designed its parking lots to discourage through traffic and to slow vehicles proceeding through the parking lot. - CENTRAL UNION HIGH SCHOOL ensures vehicle access around the building(s) for night surveillance and emergency vehicles. - CENTRAL UNION HIGH SCHOOL has established a procedure to have the school campus fully lighted at night. - CENTRAL UNION HIGH SCHOOL keeps a complete list of staff members who have keys to building(s). - CENTRAL UNION HIGH SCHOOL does not allow graffiti to remain on walls.
+- Established a procedure to have the school campus fully lighted at night. - Maintains a complete list of staff members who have keys to building(s). - Does not allow graffiti to remain on walls.
 The procedure involves following the three "R's" after discovery of graffiti-read, record (i.e. photograph or videotape) and remove.
-All bathroom graffiti is removed daily upon discovery. - CENTRAL UNION HIGH SCHOOL has established two-way communication between the front office and each classroom. - CENTRAL UNION HIGH SCHOOL offers school-or-community-based activities for students after school and on the weekends. - CENTRAL UNION HIGH SCHOOL has after-school academic and athletic programs for students. - CENTRAL UNION HIGH SCHOOL Student Services Department will be notified and involved in the process of change of schedule days and any school activities.
+All bathroom graffiti is removed daily upon discovery. - Established two-way communication between the front office and each classroom. - Offers school-or-community-based activities for students after school and on the weekends. - Offers after-school academic and athletic programs for students. - Student Services Department will be notified and involved in the process of change of schedule days and any school activities. - Outside Agency Security Company is on campus as additional security to assist with campus safety.

-SCHOOL SAFETY STRATEGY #7: It is the firm belief of Central Union High School's staff that character education is an underlying aim in the educational process of our students.
+SCHOOL SAFETY ACTION PLAN #7: It is the firm belief of Central Union High School's staff that character education is an underlying aim in the educational process of our students.
 It is our belief that as professionals we also nurture, model and foster a sound character development through which students will be caring, responsible and socially conscious active participants in our community.

 Central Union High School's staff supports the following concepts, which allow for the development of sound moral character.
-Staff are currently being trained on Positive Behavior Intervention Systems and classroom / school wide procedures are currently being discussed and implemented amongst CUHS staff, students and parents.
+Staff are currently being trained on Positive Behavior Interventions and Supports / Social Emotional Learning and classroom / school wide procedures are currently being discussed and implemented amongst CUHS staff, students and parents.
+All staff will also be trained on Standard Response Protocol for emergency procedures.

-- 1. Rules and Procedures - Central Union High School's staff provides clear expectations for student academic and behavioral expectations to the student and the parent by posting class rules and sharing them with parents through a class syllabus that is sent home / and reviewed during Back To School Night.
+1. Rules and Procedures

+Central Union High School's staff provides clear expectations for student academic and behavioral expectations to the student and the parent by posting class rules and sharing them with parents through a class syllabus that is sent home / and reviewed during Back To School Night.
 A copy of school rules is also provided at registration.